zliu15471/robo_romeo/README.md

 - Established the LSTM model and trained it using Google Cloud Platform (GCP) Vertex AI to predict the next word of sequences and output whole sentences.
 - Built up the scoring function which using doc2vec to transfer sentences into vectors and calculate the cosine similarities to evaluate the performance of image captioning.
 - Imported open API called GPT-3 to output the beautiful poetry according to information gathered from images.
-- Developed a website using Streamlit to present the both poetry and robot voices.
+- Developed a website using Streamlit to present both poetry and robot voices.